-- Upper Income Households at 121% of Median Income and above - Middle Income Households at 80-120% of Median Income - Low Income Households at 80% or less of Median Income - Very Low Income Households at 50% or less of Median Income - Extremely Low Income Households at 30% or below Median Income household income.
+Upper Income Households at 121% of Median Income and above

+- Middle Income Households at 80-120% of Median Income - Low Income Households at 80% or less of Median Income - Very Low Income Households at 50% or less of Median Income • - Extremely Low Income Households at 30% or below Median Income •

+HUD also defines the maximum amount that households should have to pay for housing as 30% of total household income.
 The CPP consider households that earn less than 80% of county median income, to be in need of less expensive housing.
 The CPP ask all cities to take action to address existing housing needs, and to create affordable housing for expected population growth.